raspberrypilearning/rpi-motors/en/step_3.md

 --- task ---

-Once you have your motor connected, open a new python file.
+Once you have your motor connected, open a new Python file.

 --- /task ---